Darokrithia/PopGenSim/README.md

 Simulates polygenic evolution of quanitative traits in Digital Genomes aka Degnomes

+# GenAnceSim
+Sister program of Polygensim.
+Very similar with slight changes that stop mutation and give more informaiton on the genetic contributions of each ancestor

 # Change Log
 As well as git commits, I will be keeping track of progress of the program in the change log.
 It will not contain every